SrijanaTamang/Parse-Instagram/README.md

 # Project 3 - *Sample Instagram*

-**ample Instagram*** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Sample Instagram*** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **6** hours spent in total